The Basics of Nervous System Regulation: Embracing Your Unique Path.

 Balancing Connection and Solitude

 • Co-Regulation: Sometimes the best way to regulate is by connecting with someone else.
 This could be having a heartfelt conversation, playing games, cuddling a loved one, or sharing a laugh or a cry with a friend.
+Co-regulating through volunteering or otherwise being of service is another powerful practice to try - there’s a lot of compelling research that indicates that being of service to something we find important deeply supports our nervous systems and sense of belonging.
+Alternatively, sometimes being around others might leave us feeling dysregulated.

 Tapping into Pleasure and Joy

-• Savoring your favorite meal or dessert.
+• Slowly eating and savouring a favorite meal or dessert.

 • Spending time in nature, whether it’s hiking a challenging trail or lying in the grass.